Argostoli Greece Travel Guide

 Confirm operating hours, especially during holidays or off-season, to avoid inconvenience.
 For travel convenience, consider Priority Pass for lounge access and Compensair for flight delay support.

-Embrace local customs for a richer experience.
+Embrace local customs for a deeper experience.

 A simple "Yiasas" (formal, to elders or groups) or "Yiasou" (informal, to peers or individuals) serves as a polite greeting.